-We cannot survive without water for more than a few days, and rarely as long as one week.
+We cannot survive without (any) water / liquid for more than several days.
+And rarely as long as one week.

 The human body is approximately 60 percent water by weight.
-Not only do we get our water from what we drink but also from the foods that we eat and the way that we prepare them.
+Not only do we get our water from what we drink but also from the foods that we eat.

-Because we will not survive a week without it, this is why it is so important to build a water storage supply first, BEFORE you think about food storage.
+Because we will not survive a week without water / liquids, this is why it’s so important to build a water storage supply first, BEFORE you think about food storage.

 How to store water for an emergency

-If filling the container with tap water, it will typically contain about 1 ppm (parts per million) of chlorine, which technically is adequate to ensure that bacteria germs and other organisms have been neutralized.
+If filling the container with tap water, the water will typically already contain about 0.5 – 1 ppm (parts per million) of chlorine.
+That’s technically adequate to ensure that bacteria germs and other organisms have been neutralized.

 You can sample the chlorine level in your water by using a swimming pool chlorine test kit.

 An ideal chlorine level for water storage is from 1 to 3 ppm.
-Without it, the water will be at risk to develop or grow bacteria or other unhealthy organisms.
+Without it, the water may initially be at risk of organic contamination.

-My experience to boost 5 gallons of tap water containing 1 ppm chlorine to 3 ppm was to add 3 one-eighth teaspoons of regular household bleach (no additives, 5 or 6% sodium hypochlorite).
-One-eighth teaspoon is equivalent to 16 drops in this case.
+My experience to boost 5 gallons of 1 ppm tap water up to 3 ppm is to add 1/4 teaspoon of regular household bleach (no additives).

 Read more: How Much Chlorine Bleach To Add In My Water Storage